 The Irish Legal History Society aims to publish on average one book per annum, which is sent to all members free of charge.
-Here you will find details of some of our recent and upcoming book launches.
+Here you will find details of some of our recent book launches.

 Double Book Launch